-Figure 3-2A (Air Cooled) and 3-2B (Water Cooled) show locations and sizes for all connections.
+Figure 3-4A (Air Cooled) and 3-4B (Water Cooled) show locations and sizes for all connections.

-!
-CAUTION !
+CAUTION!

 External shut-off valves must be provided in the water inlet lines.
 The minimum inlet water pressure for satisfactory operation of the machine is 30 psig.

 The maximum allowable pressure is 100 psig.

-!
-CAUTION !

-Make-up Water Tank Condenser Condenser
+Make-up Water Tank Condenser Water Condenser

-Water In Drain Water In Water Out
+Water In Drain In Water Out

-1/2" MPT 1" FPT 1 1/4" FPT 1 1/4" FPT
+1/2" MPT 3/4" FPT 1 1/4" FPT 1 1/4" FPT

-TABLE 3-1Water Supply and Drain Sizes
+TABLE 3-1 Water Supply and Drain Sizes

-The condenser water outlet and water tank drain connections must be extended separately to an open drain or sump, arranged for visible discharge.
+• The condenser water outlet and water tank drain connections must be extended separately to an open drain or sump, arranged for visible discharge.
 Do not trap the water tank drain line, as this will interfere with the operation of the automatic blowdown system.

-!
-CAUTION !
+A 20 mesh strainer, supplied with the machine, should be installed in the supply line to the condenser.

 These lines must NOT be connected into a pressure tight common header due to the possibility that warm condenser water may back up into the water tank.
-The condenser water outlet MUST be piped separately to the drain. !
-CAUTION !
+The condenser water outlet MUST be piped separately to the drain.